• Skip to primary navigation

 Magnetic Flux (Φ):

-• B is the magnetic field strength.
+• B is power of magnetic field.

-• A is the cross sectional area.
+• A is coil area of cross section.

 Induced EMF (ε):

-ε = −NΔΦ / Δt
+ε = −N * ΔΦ / Δt

-• N is the number of turns in the coil.
+• N is how many turns in the coil.

-• ΔΦ is the change in magnetic flux.
+• ΔΦ is change in magnetic flux.

-• Δt is the change in time.
+• Δt is change in time.

 V = I * R

-• V is the voltage across the coil.
+• V is voltage across coil.

 How the Circuit is Build: